 California governor signs law banning all plastic shopping bags at grocery stores

-“Paper or plastic” will no longer be a choice at grocery store checkout lines in California under a new law signed by Gov. Gavin Newsom
+“Paper or plastic” will no longer be a choice at grocery store checkout lines,

 SACRAMENTO, Calif. -- SACRAMENTO, Calif.
 (AP) — “Paper or plastic” will no longer be a choice at grocery store checkout lines in California under a new law signed Sunday by Gov. Gavin Newsom that bans all plastic shopping bags.